atanuju05/Solution_Artisans-Arch_Kata_2023/README.md

 # Architectural Kata: 2023: Road Warrior

 ## Introduction
-This is the solution repository for the O'Reilly Summer 2022 Architectural Kata for team Solution Art.
-The repository holds our thought process behind the solution for the Kata - Spotlight App - and propose an architecture satisfying Spotlight's goals.
+This is the solution repository for the O'Reilly Summer 2022 Architectural Kata for team Solution Artisans.

 ## Members

 ## Team Members